ZETA (fusion reactor): Early concerns

 When the information-sharing agreement was signed in November a further benefit was realised: teams from the various labs were allowed to visit each other.
-The US team, including Stirling Colgate, Lyman Spitzer, Jim Tuck and Arthur Edward Ruark, all visited ZETA and concluded there was a "major probability" the neutrons were from fusion.
+The U.S. team, including Stirling Colgate, Lyman Spitzer, Jim Tuck and Arthur Edward Ruark, all visited ZETA and concluded there was a "major probability" the neutrons were from fusion.

-On his return to the US, Spitzer calculated that something was wrong with the ZETA results.
+On his return to the U.S., Spitzer calculated that something was wrong with the ZETA results.
 He noticed that the apparent temperature, 5 million K, would not have time to develop during the short firing times.
 ZETA did not discharge enough energy into the plasma to heat it to those temperatures so quickly.
 If the temperature was increasing at the relatively slow rate his calculations suggested, fusion would not be taking place early in the reaction, and could not be adding energy that might make up the difference.
 Spitzer suspected the temperature reading was not accurate.
 Since it was the temperature reading that suggested the neutrons were from fusion, if the temperature was lower, it implied the neutrons were non-fusion in origin.

 Colgate had reached similar conclusions.
 In early 1958, he, Harold Furth and John Ferguson started an extensive study of the results from all known pinch machines.
 Instead of inferring temperature from neutron energy, they used the conductivity of the plasma itself, based on the well-understood relationships between temperature and conductivity.
 They concluded that the machines were producing temperatures perhaps 1/10 what the neutrons were suggesting, nowhere near hot enough to explain the number of neutrons being produced, regardless of their energy.

 By this time the latest versions of the US pinch devices, Perhapsatron S-3 and Columbus S-4, were producing neutrons of their own.
 The fusion research world reached a high point.
-In January, results from pinch experiments in the US and UK both announced that neutrons were being released, and that fusion had apparently been achieved.
+In January, results from pinch experiments in the U.S. and UK both announced that neutrons were being released, and that fusion had apparently been achieved.
 The misgivings of Spitzer and Colgate were ignored.